-Since outstanding balances under our senior secured credit facilities incur interest at rates based on LIBOR, subject to an applicable floor, increases in short-term interest rates would impact our interest expense.
+Since outstanding balances under our senior secured credit facilities incur interest at rates based on LIBOR and/or SOFR, subject to an applicable floor, increases in short-term interest rates would impact our interest expense.
 If our mix of interest rate-sensitive assets and liabilities changes significantly, we may enter into additional derivative transactions to manage our net interest rate exposure.
-We did not have any liabilities from interest rate swaps for the year ended December 31, 2021.
-The fair value of these interest rate swaps was a liability of \$16 million at December 31, 2020.
+The fair value of these interest rate swaps was an asset of \$5 million as of December 31, 2022.
+We did not have any assets or liabilities from interest rate swaps for the year ended December 31, 2021.

-As of December 31, 2021, we had outstanding approximately \$2.8 billion of variable debt that is indexed to LIBOR consisting of Term Loan B for \$1.8 billion, Term Loan B-1 for \$401 million and Term Loan B-2 for \$635 million.
-In July 2017, the Financial Conduct Authority announced its intention to phase out LIBOR by the end of 2021, and subsequently extended the phase-out date to June 30, 2023.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Senior Secured Credit Facilities" for the estimated impacts of this change.
-We intend to seek an amendment with our lenders of Term Loan B prior to June 2023 to provide for a transition to SOFR or another alternative to LIBOR in anticipation of its discontinuation, but there can be no assurance that we will be able to reach an agreement with our lenders for any such amendment or that the incremental amount of any interest pursuant to such amendment would be significantly less than current requirements.
+As of December 31, 2022, we had outstanding approximately \$1.0 billion of variable debt that is indexed to the London Interbank Offered Rate ("LIBOR") consisting of 2021 Term Loan B-1 for \$397 million and 2021 Term Loan B-2 for \$630 million.
+These term loans included hard-wired fallback language, as published by the Alternative Reference Rates Committee, that will replace LIBOR with Term SOFR plus specified credit spread adjustments when LIBOR ceases to be published in June 2023 or such sooner date on which we may opt in.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Senior Secured Credit Facilities" for the estimated impacts of this change, which we do not expect to be material.